skybet/skybet.github.io/README.md

      - another_author_key
     ---

+If you have included a ```code``` block for a language that does not appear in the list below as part of your article, you will also need to update the client-side syntax highlighting library we use - [Prism](http://prismjs.com/) - to include rules for that language.
+You can create a new bundle on the Prism website, which should include all the languages in the list, plus your new language.
+Store this in the `_prism.scss` file within the `_sass` directory; you should also add this language to this README.

+    * Bash
+    * CSS (included in core Prism download)
+    * Go
+    * HTML (included in core Prism download)
+    * Javascript (included in core Prism download)
+    * Python
+    * R
+    * React (JSX)
+    * Ruby
+    * Scala
+    * SQL
+    * TypeScript
+    * YAML

 ### Style Guide

 * The company name should always be referred to as "Sky Betting & Gaming"